-CPT591 Curricular Practical Training Project I
+CPT591 Curricular Practical Training Project I 3 credit hours

 Curricular Practical Training (CPT) for graduate students.
-Curricular practicum is to perform students' learned theory from their coursework in which students would be able to apply what they have learned in a real setting of working environment and participate in real world research experience.
-These kind of practical experiences assist enhancing students' knowledge in the field before graduation from their alternative work and study, internship, and cooperative education.
-CPT is a part-time (20 hours per week) basis project and offered by specific sponsoring employers through the establishment of an agreement to collaborate with the university.
-This course is an integral part of an established curriculum; however, the credits earned from this course will not be counted as graduation requirement.
+Curricular practicum is intend for students to demonstrate learned theory from their coursework in which students are able to apply what they have learned to the real-world work setting and research experience.
+These kinds of practical experiences assist enhancing students' knowledge in the field before graduation from their alternative work and study, internship, and cooperative education.
+CPT is a parttime (20 hours per week) basis project and offered by sponsoring employers specific through the establishment of an agreement to collaborate with the university.
+This course is considered to be an integral part of an established curriculum.
 To be eligible for taking CPT, students must have completed at least one trimester of coursework, which is required in their degree program and obtained a Grade Point Average (GPA) 3.0 or above.
-Student must receive approval by an academic advisor.
-Students must obtain a written agreement or an offer letter from internship, which outlines the arrangement between the institution and the university.
+Students must receive approval by an academic advisor.
+Students must obtain a corporate agreement and an offer letter from the internship, which outlines the arrangement between the institution and the university.
 Students must have specific learning objectives to fulfill the requirements of the course and evaluation criteria of CPT.
-In the other words; students who participate in CPT must relate their work to their study field.
+In other words, students who participate in CPT must relate their work to their field of study.
 International students must follow additional rules required by the U.S. Immigration and Customs Enforcement.
 Students who need to extend their CPT in the following trimester will have to enroll in one course and make a payment for one course (3 credit hours) tuition.
 Students are required to submit a report after they complete their CPT for the purpose of evaluation.
 Failure in this course will prevent students to take any curricular practicum course in the future.
+Prerequisite: Graduate Standing